 Rubrica.
 Latin, translation: Rubric.
 Literally it is defined as, a law with its title in red, red earth, and red ocher (an earthly pigment).
 Common expression is found in churchly practice as, the rule for conduct of a worship service.
 Perhaps more familiar still, is the use of red lettering to identify the words of Jesus in the Bible.
 The prevailing use of rubrications are to direct attention to someone or something.
 Rubrica is the place for just that.

-My interests include theology, catechesis, liturgy/worship, identity, ethic, and culture.
+My interests include Christology, catechesis, liturgics, identity, ethics, and culture.
 In 2010 I received my B.A. from Concordia University Wisconsin in History, with my thesis paper entitled, “The Origins of Nazi Eugenics.”
 In 2013 I was awarded as a winning essayist by the Office of International Mission and the Office of National Mission of the Lutheran Church-Missouri Synod.
 My essay was, “In the Midst of the Garden: The Divine Service is a Work of Mercy in the Church’s Ministry of Word and Sacrament.”
 I’m a M.Div. graduate of Concordia Theological Seminary in Fort Wayne, IN.
 In 2014 Trinity Lutheran Ministries in Edwardsville, IL called me as their Associate Pastor.
 I also serve as the LCMS U Campus Pastor to Southern Illinois University Edwardsville.
-I’m blessed to be married (2010) to my wife Morgan, and share the joy of parenthood to our daughter Lillian (2015).
+I’m blessed to be married (2010) to my wife Morgan, and share the joy of parenthood to our daughters Lillian (2015) and Iris (2018).